 Sensei Wasyl Kolesnikov 7th Dan – Oldham OL9 – Retired

 Until recently, Sensei Kolesnikov was teaching Aikido at his school – Universal Aikido – in Oldham.
 Sensei Kolesnikov is the highest graded Aikido teacher we’ve found teaching regularly in the Greater Manchester area.
-According to our research, there are a few 5th Dan teachers but no 6th Dan or other 7th Dan teacher of Aikido in Greater Manchester, so Seisei Kolesnikov stood out.
+According to our research, there are a few 5th Dan teachers, and one 6th Dan teacher, but no other 7th Dan teacher of Aikido in Greater Manchester, so Seisei Kolesnikov stood out.
 Sensei Wasyl Kolesnikov has been a 7th Dan black belt since January 2010.
 His moves are as fluent as one would expect from a 7th Dan, and his attitude seems reflective of his enthusiasm for spiritual development in himself and in his students.
 Sadly, since the end of June 2013, his classes at Booth House have been terminated – partly due to an injury to his back and partly due to poor class attendance after 15 years of teaching.
 Although his mainstream classes are no longer running, various students of his are continuing to run their own branches under his association – KSMBDA – throughout the country.
 Sensei Kolesnikov may also be available for private tuition, and you may even be able to catch him doing Salsa at Copacabana where he hangs out several times a week.